chhaewxn/Daily-News-Fetcher/README.md

 ## Overview
 This project consists of two main components:

+**(1) Daily News Fetcher**
-(1) Daily News Fetcher: An automated news collection and summarization system developed using Google Apps Script.
+: An automated news collection and summarization system developed using Google Apps Script.

+**(2) Trend Report Generator**
-(2) Trend Report Generator: A system that analyzes accumulated news data and generates monthly trend reports.
+: A system that analyzes accumulated news data and generates monthly trend reports.

 Both components work together to provide comprehensive insights into specific industry trends and developments.